hadley/adv-r/Subsetting.md

 x <- 1:5
 x[c(1, 2)] <- 2:3

-# The length of LHS needs to match the RHS
+# The length of the LHS needs to match the RHS
 x[-1] <- 4:1

 # Note that there's no checking for duplicate indices
 x[c(1, 1)] <- 2:3

-# You can't combining integer indices with NA
+# You can't combine integer indices with NA
 x[c(1, NA)] <- c(1, 2)
 # But you can combine logical indices with NA
-# (where they're counted as false).
+# (where they're treated as false).
 x[c(T, F, NA)] <- 1

-# This is mostly useful when modifying data frames
+# This is mostly useful when conditionally modifying vectors
 df <- data.frame(a = c(1, 10, NA))
 df$a[df$a < 5] <- 0
 df$a